rzk-lang/sHoTT/src/simplicial-hott/11-adjunctions.rzk.md

 #assume extext : ExtExt
 ```

+## Prerequisites

+- `hott/*` - We require various prerequisites from homotopy type theory, for
+  instance the notion of equivalence (`#!rzk Equiv`, `#!rzk is-equiv`).
+- `02-simplicial-type-theory.rzk.md` — We rely on definitions of simplices and
+  their subshapes.
+- `03-extension-types.rzk.md` — We use extension extensionality.
+- `05-segal-types.rzk.md` - We make use of Segal types (hom types, composition,
+  `#!rzk is-segal`).
+- `09-yoneda.rzk.md` - We use the Yoneda lemma (`#!rzk yoneda-lemma`,
+  `#!rzk inv-yoneda-lemma`, and the contravariant variants) and the notion of
+  representable (co)variant families.
+- `10-rezk-types.rzk.md` - We use Rezk types in the "Adjunctions between Rezk
+  types" section.

 ## Transposing adjunctions

 Transposing adjunctions are defined by opposing functors `#!rzk f : A → B` and